the-casle/astsetup/README.md

 If additional properties are needed beyond those supplied within the settings, `ASTSetupSettings` can be inheritted and any additional properties can be included within the new class.

 # Last Notes
 It's up to the dev on `astSetup`'s use.
 If for example its used post installation, the dev will have to verify the setup is only triggered once.
-It doesn't have to be used soley following an installation, it will popup the window whenever the `ASTSetup` is initialized so it can be used through the tweak or preferences if needed.
+It doesn't have to be used soley following an installation, it will popup the window whenever the `ASTSetup` is initialized so it can be used wherever it's needed.